This is How to Save Money Every Single Time You Shop at T.J. Maxx

 “I can tell you, nine times out of 10, I go to the clearance for dresses as opposed to looking at any of the full sale racks,” she says.

 She hardly ever looks at the regularly priced clothes because she knows she can find cute dresses marked down even more.
 And, hey, those regularly priced items will hit the clearance aisle soon enough.

 In order to truly take advantage of the clearance aisle, you need to know a thing or two about T.J.
 Maxx’s tags.
-You’ll want to search for the yellow stickers, according to The Krazy Koupon Lady.
-That indicates the final markdown.
+You’ll want to search for the yellow stickers — that indicates the final markdown.

 A red tag means the item has been marked down, but it’ll eventually sink lower with that yellow tag.